Galois Groups in Enumerative Geometry and Applications: Introduction

 Another well-understood class of enumerative problems comes from the Bernstein-Kushnirenko Theorem~\cite{Bernstein75,Kushnirenko}.
 This gives the number of solutions to a system of polynomial equations that are general given the monomials occurring in the equations.
 Esterov~\cite{Esterov} determined which of these problems have fully symmetric Galois group and showed that all others have an imprimitive Galois group.
 Here, too, the inverse Galois problem remains open.
 We discuss this in Section~\ref{S:GGsparse}.

 The problem of lines on a cubic surface is the first in the class of \demph{Fano problems}, which involve counting the number of linear subspaces that lie on a general complete intersection in projective space.
 Recently, Hashimoto and Kadets~\cite{HK} nearly determined the Galois groups of all Fano problems.
-Most are at least alternating, except for the lines on a cubic surface and the $r$-planes lying on the intersection of two quadrics in $\PP^{2r+2}$.
-We explain this in Section~\ref{Sec:Fano}, and discuss computations which show that several small Fano problems are full-symmetric.
+Most are giant, except for the lines on a cubic surface and the $r$-planes lying on the intersection of two quadrics in $\PP^{2r+2}$.
+We explain this in Section~\ref{Sec:Fano}, and discuss computations from~\cite{Yahl} which show that several Fano problems of moderate size are full-symmetric.

 Branched covers arise from families of polynomial systems, which are common in the applications of mathematics.
 Oftentimes the application or the formulation as a system of polynomials possesses some intrinsic structure, which is manifested in the corresponding Galois group being enriched.
 In Section~\ref{Sec:Applications}, we discuss two occurrences of enriched Galois groups in applications and a computational method that exploits structure in Galois groups for computing solutions to systems of equations.